 MIDA Accelerates Digital Transformation as Part of Industry 4.0 Initiatives

-On a final note, MIDA stated that organizing and conducting webinars are also on its list of tasked purviews.
-The objective of these webinars is to connect the business community with relevant authorities, agencies and stakeholders.
+On a final note, MIDA stated that organizing and conducting webinars is also on its list of tasked purviews.
+The objective is to connect the business community with relevant authorities, agencies and stakeholders.
 This will enable networking and efficacy of future ventures.

 The aim and focus of the webinars will be to drive digital transformation in business for approved Malaysian projects.
 The platform will provide information on start-ups of Malaysian investment ventures, newly introduced Government regulations and guidelines, as well as data on functions offered by service providers.